Manual vs automatic cars: which are better?

 The main difference between an automatic car and a manual car is that a manual has three pedals – the brake, the accelerator, and the clutch.
 The driver presses the clutch while manually changing gears using the gearbox.
 Automatic cars change gears, too, but they do it (you guessed it!) automatically.

-Manual cars are still the most common type of car in the UK, especially when it comes to smaller cars – though automatics are rising dramatically in popularity, according Phill Tromans, freelance motoring journalist.
-“Most volume cars and smaller cars are still manual, but larger and luxury cars are increasingly automatic focused.
+Manual cars are still the most common type of car in the UK, especially when it comes to smaller cars – though automatics are rising dramatically in popularity, according to Phill Tromans, freelance motoring journalist.
+“Manual cars are definitely scarcer now than in recent years, especially with the increased popularity of hybrid and electric cars, which are all essentially automatic.

 It used to be common knowledge that manual cars were cheaper and more fuel-efficient.
 However, this isn’t necessarily true today.
-“Some modern cars are only available with automatic gearboxes, and there are different types of automatic that use different technology.
-Some are more efficient than the equivalent car with a manual transmission, and some aren’t,” says Phill.
+“Many modern cars are only available with automatic gearboxes, but plenty of models feature a choice between manual and automatic.
+Some autos are more efficient than an equivalent manual car, and some aren't” says Phill.

 These days, manual gearboxes are also sometimes associated with high performance or luxury vehicles.
 But Phill doesn’t believe that manual cars are particularly higher performing than automatics.
 “It depends on the car,” he says.